 Nonetheless, an adequate new standard may need to very strictly mandate Free/Open Source Software and firmware, with few and/or temporary exceptions for non-critical parts, because it strongly promotes incentives for open innovation communities, volunteer expert auditing and overall ecosystem governance decentralisation.

-(B.1) Can new international non-governmental certification processes for end-2-end IT service providers - with sufficiently-extreme transparency, accountability, and oversight safeguards, such as multi-jurisdiction offline oversight processes based on peer-jury or peer-witness - ensure unprecedented and constitutionally-meaningful* levels of trustworthiness, effective onsite in-person lawful access, and prevent malevolent use?
+(B.1) Can new international non-governmental certification processes for end-to-end IT service providers - with sufficiently-extreme transparency, accountability, and oversight safeguards, such as multi-jurisdiction offline oversight processes based on peer-jury or peer-witness - ensure unprecedented and constitutionally-meaningful* levels of trustworthiness, effective onsite in-person lawful access, and prevent malevolent use?

 (B.2) Similarly, can extreme third-party safeguards - enforceably adopted by states for their use of remote endpoint lawful access schemes (i.e., lawful hacking) - reduce, to acceptable levels, the risk of both grave compromisation of investigative processes and of highly-scalable abuse of innocent citizens?

 Answers to both of these challenges mostly fall in two classes:

 - NO, It is impossible or nearly impossible.
 It is safer not to discuss or substantially research or discuss option.
 Here is in detail why: ...

 - YES, It is largely or substantially probable.
 Very extensive joint discussions, research, and concrete proposals are direly needed.
 Here are the binding high-level requirements of such standard setting and certification processes.